 Our Scheme of Work provides numerous opportunities for the children to explore and share their thoughts, ideas and feelings through a variety of art forms.
 The Reception children work on the objectives outlined in the “Creative Development’ section of the Early Years Foundation Stage Framework.

-We are fortunate at Menheniot Primary, to have 30 laptops and 30 iPADs.
+The children use chrome books and iPADs.
 These are used by classes on a timetabled basis and are used both for Computing lessons and across the curriculum, as a teaching tool and as a resource.
 Each class also has an Interactive Whiteboard.

-The Computing content in Curriculum 2014 is followed and much of the programming the children do is based on Expresso Coding, with other software and apps used as appropriate.
+The Computing content in Curriculum 2014 is followed and futher information about the Scheme is available in the separate subject areas on this website.
 In the Foundation Stage pupils follow the EYFS Statutory Framework (DfES).
 The children experience seven areas of learning and development.
 IT is taught within ‘Knowledge and Understanding of the World’ and as a cross-curricular subject.
 Reception children are taught to acquire basic skills in operating IT equipment and to perform simple functions.
 They interact with age-appropriate software and use everyday technology to support their learning.

 Internet safety is given a priority in our school.
 All the children are taught how to stay safe on the internet and no child is permitted to use the internet unsupervised.